JasonGROSSO/Moonshot-project/documents/report/written-report.md

 This Project can be divided into 2 parts:

 - The Extension: Implemented into the IDE, sending and displaying information from the interpreter,
-- The Interpreter: Interpret files send by the extensions, sends information to the extention.
+- The Interpreter: Interpret files sent by the extensions, and send information to the extension.

 #### Install the extension